-The performance outcomes corresponding to these objectives are in Schedule 5, Table 1 of the EP Regulation.
+The performance outcomes corresponding to these objectives are in schedule 5, table 1 of the EP Regulation.
 The proponent should supply sufficient evidence (including through studies and proposed management measures) that show these outcomes can be achieved.

-- 8.8.1 Describe all the expected significant waste streams from the proposed project activities (typically these would include water and salt from petroleum and gas projects), during the construction, operational and decommissioning phases of the project. - 8.8.2 Describe the quantity, form (liquid, solid, gas), hazard, and toxicity of each significant waste, as well as any attributes that may affect its likelihood of dispersal in the environment, as well the associated risk of causing environmental harm. - 8.8.3 Define and describe the objectives and practical measures for protecting or enhancing environmental values from impacts by wastes. - 8.8.4 Assess the proposed management measures against the preferred waste management hierarchy, namely: avoid waste generation; cleaner production; recycle; reuse; reprocess and reclaim; waste to energy; treatment; disposal.
-This includes the generation and storage of waste. - 8.8.5 Describe how nominated quantitative standards and indicators may be achieved for waste management, and how the achievement of the objectives would be monitored, audited and managed. - 8.8.6 Detail waste management planning for the proposed project especially how these concepts have been applied to prevent or minimise environmental impacts due to waste at each stage of the project. - 8.8.7 Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis.
+- 8.8.1 Describe all the expected significant waste streams from the proposed project activities (typically these would include water and salt from petroleum and gas projects), during the construction, operational and decommissioning phases of the project. - 8.8.2 Describe the quantity, form (liquid, solid, gas), hazard, and toxicity of each significant waste, as well as any attributes that may affect its likelihood of dispersal in the environment, as well the associated risk of causing environmental harm. - 8.8.3 Define and describe the objectives and practical measures for protecting or enhancing environmental values from impacts by wastes.

+- 8.8.4 Assess the proposed management measures against the preferred waste management hierarchy, namely: avoid waste generation; cleaner production; recycle; reuse; reprocess and reclaim; waste to energy; treatment; disposal.
+This includes the generation and storage of waste. - 8.8.5 Describe how nominated quantitative standards and indicators may be achieved for waste management, and how the achievement of the objectives would be monitored, audited and managed. - 8.8.6 Detail waste management planning for the proposed project especially how these concepts have been applied to prevent or minimise environmental impacts due to waste at each stage of the project. - 8.8.7 Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis. - 8.8.8 Develop a coal seam gas water management plan consistent with the CSG water and salt management criteria in the Coal Seam Gas Water Management Policy 2012. - 8.8.9 Identify beneficial use options under the Waste Reduction and Recycling Act 201126 as per the relevant guidelines for irrigation, drilling mud, and associated water (aquaculture, coal washing, dust suppression, construction, landscaping and revegetation, industrial and manufacturing operations, research and development, as well as domestic, stock, stock intensive and incidental land management)27. - 8.8.10 Provide a risk assessment of the potential impacts on surface waters (in the near-field or far-field) due to any controlled or uncontrolled discharges from the site.
+If controlled discharges are proposed: - provide stream flow data and information on discharge water quality (including any potential variation in discharge water quality) that will be used in combination with proposed discharge rates to estimate in-stream dilution and water quality - provide an assessment of the available assimilative capacity of the receiving waters given existing background levels and other potential point source discharges in the catchment.
+Options for controlled discharge under times of natural stream flow should be investigated to ensure that adequate flushing of waste water is achieved - provide quality characteristics that are appropriate to the downstream and upstream water uses that may be affected, and should be supported by baseline data from local field studies of background water quality.
+Chemical and physical properties of any waste water (including concentrations of constituents) at the point of entering natural surface waters should be discussed along with toxicity of effluent constituents to human health, flora and fauna. - 8.8.11 Provide relevant information on existing and proposed sewage infrastructure, related to environmentally relevant activity (ERA) 63, by referring to relevant EHP policies and guidelines28, depending on the proposed collection (sewer infrastructure), treatment of sewage, and proposed reuse/disposal of treated wastewater and sewage wastes generated.